nursit/php-oauth2-client/README.md

 # Introduction
 This is a very simple OAuth 2.0 client for integration in your own application.
-It has minimal depedencies, but still tries to be secure.
+It has minimal dependencies, but still tries to be secure.
 The main purpose is to be compatible with PHP 5.4.

 **NOTE**: if you are not bound to PHP 5.4, use the OAuth 2.0 client of